 But if you are flying on a different airline, you may have to change terminals, go through security, and recheck your bag (if checking bags).

-American Airlines, United Airlines, and Delta Airlines all offer flights from San Diego to Los Angeles.
+American Airlines (American Eagle Shuttle) United Airlines, and Delta Airlines all offer flights from San Diego to Los Angeles.
+You can search these websites for cheap flights (Skyscanner is one of my favorites.)

 Cost: $115 and up